PermaLeaks/torweave/README.md

 <h2>Why not just using VPN?</h2>

 In principle, ***VPNs emphasize privacy, and Tor emphasizes anonymity***.
 While there’s some overlap between these two concepts, think of it this way: anonymity hides who you are, and privacy hides what you do.

+So, A VPN encrypts your connection and routes it through an intermediary server in another location of the user’s choosing.
+This server is operated by the VPN provider which is a centralised third service which holds users information: e-mails, phone numbers, payments data, and more.
+Over this decade, many VPN services have been over-taken by governements.

+In contracts, Tor encrypts your internet connection and routes it through a random sequence of servers run by volunteers (decentralised).